-SPIE Student Chapters play a critical role in fostering future leaders in the fields of optics and photonics.
-Through engagement in an SPIE Student Chapter, students are provided opportunities to strengthen leadership, communication, and networking skills for career advancement.
-Collaborating with colleagues, forming partnerships with industries, and performing outreach in the community provide for a very rewarding Student Member experience.
+SPIE Student Chapters* are groups based at educational institutions across the globe that play a critical role in fostering leaders in the fields of optics and photonics.
+Through engagement in an SPIE Student Chapter, students strengthen their leadership, communication, and networking skills for career advancement.

-With more than 340 student chapters in 50 countries and 20,000 SPIE Members worldwide, students have access to an ever-expanding network of scientists and engineers who can serve as resources, references, and collaborators.
-SPIE helps provide the structure and programs for chapters to better prepare students for a successful career.
+SPIE Student Chapter members have access to an ever-expanding network of scientists and engineers who can serve as resources, references, and collaborators.
+SPIE helps provide the structure and programs for chapters to ensure students lay the foundation for a successful career.

-Chapter activities and events shall be open for all students at the university and will be relevant to many fields of study.
-Through its organized efforts in study, research, discussion, and networking, the chapter shall promote the discipline of optical science and engineering; disseminate knowledge of the field of optical engineering; and further the professional development of students.
+Through its organized efforts in study, research, discussion, and networking, the chapter shall promote the fields of optics and photonics, disseminate knowledge, and further the professional development of students.